ktonon/cog/README.markdown

 ```

 The [Cogfile](http://ktonon.github.com/cog/Cog/Config/Cogfile.html) configures
 `cog` for use with your project.
-In short, it tells `cog` where to find sources
+In short, it tells `cog` where to find generators and templates
-and where to put generated code.
+and where to put generated source code.
 It should look like this when you first create
 it

 ```ruby